open-telemetry/semantic-conventions/docs/dotnet/dotnet-http-metrics.md

 ## HTTP client

-All Http client metrics are reported by `System.Net.Http` meter.
+All Http client metrics are reported by the `System.Net.Http` meter.

 ### Metric: `http.client.request.duration`

-Client request duration measures time it takes to receive response headers and does not include time to read response body.
+Client request duration measures the time it takes to receive response headers and doesn't include time to read the response body.

-This metric follows common [http.client.request.duration](../http/http-metrics.md#metric-httpclientrequestduration) definition.
+This metric follows the common [http.client.request.duration](../http/http-metrics.md#metric-httpclientrequestduration) definition.

 Notes:

 - Meter name is `System.Net.Http`
 - Metric added in .NET 8.0
-- When `error.type` attribute is reported, it contains one of [HTTP Request errors](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Net.Http/src/System/Net/Http/HttpRequestError.cs), a full exception type, or a string representation of received status code.
+- When the `error.type` attribute is reported, it contains one of [HTTP Request errors](https://learn.microsoft.com/dotnet/api/system.net.http.httprequesterror), a full exception type, or a string representation of received status code.

 ### Metric: `http.client.open_connections`